 As restaurant operators continue to explore ways to maximize revenue, blurring the lines between breakfast, lunch and dinner is an increasingly popular strategy.
 It’s called all-day dining.

 For many operators, this means adding breakfast to lunch and dinner offerings.
 It’s logical: breakfast is the fastest growing daypart, according to NPD Group.
 The typical consumer uses a restaurant for breakfast five more times annually than 10 years ago.
-Consumers are clearly hungry for a.m. meals, so serving breakfast can expand your customer reach.
+Americans are clearly hungry for a.m. meals, so serving breakfast can expand your customer reach.

 But today’s all-day dining trend isn’t about creating a new menu of traditional breakfast-only items.
 It’s about cross-utilizing lunch and dinner ingredients to create a relatively small selection of distinctive breakfast-appropriate dishes and including them on a single menu that spans all dayparts–keeping the menu compact.

 As a rule of thumb, core menu sizes range from 25-40 items that best represent an operator’s brand.
 So you may be able to enter the all-day dining arena by incorporating just five or six new breakfast items.

 One benefit of an all-day menu is that it supports higher price points for breakfast items.
 Using unique, high-quality ingredients allows operators to achieve higher-than normal morning check averages.
 For example, if a traditional breakfast menu in your area offers items ranging from $6 to $8, an all-day menu should feature $9 to $12 items.
 The selling price is below lunch and dinner items, but incremental guest counts make up the difference.

 Add it up, and all-day menus enable operators to reach more guests, create a unique market space and keep labor costs manageable, with no significant reduction in check average.